|

 the

-way, knives may be considered bad form for eating a tapa,
+way, knives may be considered bad form for

 use a fork or nothing.